-Our 152 is a great IFR trainer for pilots under 200 pounds.
+Our 152 is a great little IFR trainer for pilots under 200 pounds.
 It is equipped with dual Garmin G5's (mini glass cockpit) plus King and Garmin navcoms and GNS430 (WAAS) GPS, as well as a King ADF.
 The 141 horsepower engine wastes no time getting to altitude for multiple instrument approaches.
 Powerful enough to not take forever to get to altitude, but slow enough that you are not frustrated trying to keep up learning the skills!

 Our most recent addition is Captain America, a 1963 C-172.
-"Cap" comes from the Reno area, and is a nice low time 1963 172 with basically the same King & Garmin radio package we have in the rest of the planes.
+"Cap" comes from the Reno area, and is a nice low time 1963 172 with basically the same King & Garmin radio package as the rest of the planes.
 If you like moving maps, you will love Cap.
 He has two Garmin GPS's!
 Cap is a day/night VFR only airplane.

-For more advanced students seeking their Commercial Licenses, we have a beautiful Piper Arrow with a Garmin & King panel, which includes a GNS430W (WAAS) GPS and a Garmin G500 EFIS ("glass cockpit")
+For more advanced students seeking their Commercial Licenses, we have a well equipped Piper Arrow with a Garmin & King panel, which includes a GNS430W (WAAS) GPS and a Garmin G500 EFIS ("glass cockpit")

-ALL of our planes are equipped with ADS-B IN and OUT, meaning you can see the live traffic on the GPS screen.
+Our planes are equipped with ADS-B IN and OUT, meaning you can see the live traffic on the GPS screen.
 A VERY valuable tool at Idaho's busiest airport!
 (The Stinson will be equipped with ADS-B out and a non-WAAS GNS430.)

 "Ray", the 1961 Cessna 172B.
-Panel: Garmin GNS430W (WAAS) GPS/navcom, (#1 CDI is GPS or VOR/LOC glideslope) Narco Mk 12D navcom (#2 CDI is VOR/LOC glideslope); PS Engineering 6000B audio panel; Garmin GTX345 xpdr; dual PTT's; Stratus USB charging ports in panel (handy for phone or tablet); ADS-B "in" and "out" compliant, live traffic and weather* available on the GPS screen.
+Panel: Garmin GNS430W (WAAS) GPS/navcom, (#1 CDI is a Garmin 106A, GPS or VOR/LOC glideslope) Narco Mk 12D navcom (#2 CDI is VOR/LOC glideslope); PS Engineering 6000B audio panel; Garmin GTX345 xpdr; dual PTT's; Stratus USB charging ports in panel (handy for phone or tablet); ADS-B "in" and "out" compliant, live traffic and weather* available on the GPS screen.
 Ray also has new glass all the way around, upholstery and paint, all in 2016, and in 2020 a firewall forward, ported and polished LyCon overhauled engine, with more power than factory new.
 (Estimated engine break-in completion late May 2020) $115/hour

 This is the King & Garmin panel on our IFR trainer 152.
 Panel: GNS430W (WAAS) (#1 CDI is an HSI, VOR/LOC glideslope); KX-155 navcom (#2 CDI is VOR/LOC glideslope); dual Garmin G5's, electronic flight instruments ('mini glass cockpit'); KR-87 ADF; dual PTT's, GMA342 audio panel (has instant play back of transmissions); Garmin ADS-B 'in & out' (live traffic and weather* on GPS screen) $100/hour